mdnurul/CPP-2-C/README.md

 ```
 $ make debug
 ```
-The build release will be placed in bin/release/ directory as templete The build release will be placed in bin/debug/ directory as templete
+The build release will be placed in bin/release/ directory as template The build release will be placed in bin/debug/ directory as template

 ## Running the tests
 For the testing use the command below in release directory

 ```
-./templete
+./template
 ```